ajvb/kala/README.md

 It has a simple JSON over HTTP API, so it is language agnostic.
 It has a Web UI, Job Stats, Configurable Retries, uses ISO 8601 Date and Interval notation, Dependant Jobs, and is Persistant (using BoltDB).

+### I need [fault tolerance, distributed-features, this to work at scale]

+I recommend checking out [Chronos](https://github.com/airbnb/chronos).
+This is designed to be the Chronos for start-ups.

 # Getting Started

 TODO